The following article by Jeffrey Karl Ochsner originally appeared in ARCADE magazine (Issue 32.3).

 Anticipating their 50th anniversary in the building, the parish renovated the church from 2009 to 2011.
 As designed by atelierjones, the project returned the interior to its midcentury modern roots by stripping away the accretions of a half century of use and making selected changes to respond to present demands.
-The most significant alteration was to open the building to Roy Street, where, in place of the opaque wall and doors of the original, the new design extends the narthex north about 10 feet to provide a completely glazed entry adjoining the sidewalk.

 Other changes included the replacement of the former single-pane glazing along the east and west walls of the nave with insulated windows and integrated custom shingled gold, green and blue resin laminated art glass—the colors reflect architect Susan Jones’s interpretation of Theriault’s design as analogous to a “forest cathedral.”
 The renovation also included a new altar and baptismal font, both by artist Julie Speidel.